Live! (Guitar Wolf album)

 Live!! is the first live album by Japanese garage punk band Guitar Wolf.
-It was released in Japan in June 2000.
-The album is assembled from four different performances, including a show on 31 October 1999 at CBGB.
-It also includes a MiniCD featuring a remix of "Jet Virus".
+It was first released as a limited edition in June 2000, with a MiniCD containing a remix of "Jet Virus" by Alec Empire.
+The album was released the following month as a standalone disc.
+Live!! is assembled from four different performances, including a show on 31 October 1999 at CBGB and another from the Hibiya Open-Air Concert Hall.